meilisearch/specifications/text/0001-script-based-tokenizer.md

 in future versions we will probably provide a way to configure tokenizer and this will be discussed in a new specification.

 ## Technical Specifications

-This section has a much narrower audience: the developer that will implement the feature.
-Its goal is to make it as clear as possible to develop the feature, share knowledge, and think about the possibilities.

 ### Architecture